 Is It Recommended to Use Aspirin for Emergency Stroke Treatment?

 Aspirin is an anti-inflammatory medication that is commonly used to treat pain, fever, and swelling.
-Taken daily at a low dose, aspirin can also reduce the risk of developing blood clots.
+Taken daily at a low dose, aspirin can also be used as an antiplatelet medication to reduce the risk of developing blood clots.
 This can lower the risk of heart attack and ischemic stroke, both of which are caused by clots that have blocked blood vessels.
-However, taking aspirin as a blood thinner can cause major bleeding and worsen the outcomes of hemorrhagic stroke, a type of stroke caused by bleeding in the brain due to a ruptured blood vessel.

 Although ischemic stroke is much more common, accounting for 87% of all strokes, there is no reliable way of knowing whether a person is having an ischemic stroke or hemorrhagic stroke without a brain scan.
-Since the effects of taking aspirin for a hemorrhagic stroke can be detrimental, it is essential to wait until a brain scan has been performed before administering aspirin for emergency stroke treatment.
+Since the adverse effects of taking aspirin for a hemorrhagic stroke can be significant, it is essential to wait until a brain scan has been performed before administering aspirin for emergency stroke treatment.

 With this in mind, aspirin should not be self-administered by individuals experiencing a stroke, nor given by their family members.
 Rather, the only individual who should administer aspirin for emergency stroke treatment is a medical professional with a full understanding of the patient’s current diagnosis and relevant medical history.